Safe help for parents

 Lumaneta tells members not to send passwords, one-time codes, card numbers, Social Security numbers, or banking details.
 The help is guidance, not taking over their accounts.

-What Emily writes back
+What Lumaneta writes back

 A useful answer you can reread.

-Emily gives practical steps in plain English.
-If the question involves a suspicious link, password, payment, or account access, she starts with the safest next move.
+Lumaneta gives practical steps in plain English.
+If the question involves a suspicious link, password, payment, or account access, the answer starts with the safest next move.

 Subject: Is this message safe?

-From: Emily at Lumaneta
+From: Lumaneta assistant

 I would not click that link.
 The urgent wording is meant to make you move fast, and the sender address does not match the company it claims to be from.